vict0rsch/_vict0rsch.github.io/_posts/2018-05-24-sample-multilabel-dataset.md

 subtitle: "Implementing the Iterative Stratifier from Sechidis et al., 2011"
 cover_image: iterative.png
 comments: true
-draft: true

-excerpt: "Splitting a multi-label dataset into train and test sets is much more complicated than the single-label case.
+excerpt: "Splitting a multi-label dataset into train and test sets is more complicated than the single-label case.
 You can't simply split each class.
 You have to be more clever, and stratify - here's how."

 author:
   name: Victor Schmidt